US gains 0-0 draw at Mexico, in strong position to qualify

 MEXICO CITY (AP) — Christian Pulisic pounded the ground three times just past Mexico’s goal line after his point-blank shot was blocked in the 35th minute.

 The United States was frustrated yet pleased with a gritty 0-0 draw on Thursday night in the thin air of a half-full Estadio Azteca.
-The point earned put the Americans in position to all but clinch a World Cup berth with a victory against Panama on Sunday night at Orlando, Florida.
+The point earned pushed the Americans in place to all but clinch a World Cup berth with a victory against Panama on Sunday night at Orlando, Florida.

 “We put ourselves in a position to play on Sunday and win and go to the World Cup,” Pulisic said.
 “But of course I’m disappointed I missed a chance, and I would have loved to have won the game.”